Dwight McGlothern: Professional career

 McGlothern signed with the Minnesota Vikings as an undrafted free agent on April 27, 2024.
 He was also selected by the Michigan Panthers in the second round of the 2024 UFL draft on July 17.
 McGlothern, a UDFA, was among the 53 players to make the Vikings initial Week 1 roster.
+As a rookie, he appeared in five games.

+In the 2025 season, McGlothern appeared in eight games.
+On November 20, 2025, McGlothern was waived by the Vikings; he was re-signed to the practice squad two days later.
+He was promoted back to the active roster on December 20.

+On August 25, 2026, McGlothern was waived with an injury designation by the Vikings.